ProjectXsent/dmc3se-gamepad-fix/README.md

 ## Features

 - **Works with any pad SDL2 supports**, no XInput wrapper required.
-- **Left and Right analog are properly working**.
 - **Fully configurable** via a plain-text ini: sensitivity, deadzone, stick range calibration for worn sticks, button remapping, axis inversion, and more — no recompiling needed.
 - **Retail/Steam compatible** (DMC3SE.exe v1.3 update is required).

 ## Issues

 - Controller hotplugging isn't implemented yet.
-- All buttons are working except for the triggers (LT/RT/L2/R2) for now.
+- Left and Right Analog mapping is not consistent to different controllers.

 ## Installation